From sore throat gargle to wound spray, here are 14 useful things to make with calendula tea!

 Method 1: Simmering water + dried flowers

-Place around 1 to 2 tablespoons of dried calendula flowers in a heat proof mug and pour around 1 cup (8 oz/240 ml) simmering hot water over them.
+Place about 1 to 2 tablespoons of dried calendula flowers in a heat proof mug and pour 1 cup (8 oz/240 ml) simmering hot water over them.

 Cover with a saucer and let steep for around 15 to 20 minutes.

 For a stronger external first-aid tea, use 1/4 to 1/3 cup dried calendula flowers to 1 cup simmering hot water, steep for several hours or overnight before straining.

 Method 2: Simmering water + fresh flowers